How to File Delaware Certificate of Incorporation

 File Delaware Certificate of Incorporation

-The Certificate of Incorporation is a legal document required to file with the state government to legalize the creation of your corporation.
+The Certificate of Incorporation is a legal document required to be filed with the state government to legalize the creation of your corporation.
 In other words, filing these documents with the Delaware Secretary of State ensures the formation of the corporation in Delaware officially.
-The Certificate of Incorporation is similar to filing the Delaware LLC Certificate of Formation while filing an LLC in Delaware.
+Filing a certificate of incorporation is similar to filing the Delaware LLC Certificate of Formation while forming your limited liability company in the state.

 It is always wise to consult a legal professional before you file your company under the Delaware SOS.
 FIling process can be easy, but it is sensitive.
 If you miss anything, it can totally stope the filing process.